 Removing stains from a menstrual cup

 Over time, you may notice some discolouration of your JuJu cup.
 Staining and discolouring on your cup can be due to the build-up of residue which is completely normal.
-Staining does not indicate that your cup needs to be replaced, however you may wish to clean the cup to remove surface staining.
+Staining does not indicate that your cup is unclean or needs to be replaced, however you may wish to clean the cup to remove surface staining.

 If this occurs, we have a couple of options you can use to cleanse your menstrual cup;